Army Of Fake Fans Boosts China’s Messaging On Twitter

 “It’s creating a significant challenge for Western democracies.
 We don’t have the same capacity to influence international audiences given that China has walled off its internet,” said Jacob Wallis, a senior analyst at the Australian Strategic Policy Institute’s International Cyber Policy Centre.
 “That creates a significant asymmetric advantage.”

 Despite the high levels of Chinese government activity, Twitter and Facebook have failed to label state content consistently.
 In an effort to provide users with more context, Twitter last year began labelling accounts belonging to “key government officials” and state-affiliated media.
-But Twitter had labelled just 14 percent of Chinese diplomatic accounts on the platform, as of Mar.
-1, failing even to flag dozens of verified profiles.
+But Twitter had labeled just 14% of Chinese diplomatic accounts on the platform, as of March 1, failing even to flag dozens of verified profiles.

 Facebook also began putting transparency labels on state-controlled media accounts last year.
 But disclosure is especially weak in languages other than English, despite the fact that Chinese state content has strong distribution in Spanish, French, and Arabic, among other languages.

-Facebook labelled an additional 41 Chinese state media outlets AP and the Oxford Internet Institute flagged to them, bringing the overall portion of labelled accounts from less than half to nearly 90 percent.
+Facebook labeled an additional 41 Chinese state media outlets AP and the Oxford Internet Institute brought to their attention, bringing the overall portion of labeled accounts from less than half to nearly 90%.
 The company said it was looking into the rest.

 “We apply the label on a rolling basis and will continue to label more publishers and pages over time,” a company spokesperson said in a statement to AP.
 The company declined to provide a full list of which Chinese state media accounts it has flagged.